 With her feet on the wrong way round, she ran away rather well.
 She chased her heart down the wrong paths, and ran into trouble before she could see it.
 Corrective shoes did not help.
-They only slowed her down, so that sharp pains became dull aches.
+They only slowed her down, so that the sharp pains of her daily collisions became dull ache of slow constant abrasion.
 But she polished those shoes every day, so shiny she could see her face in them.
 Such a sad face.
 So sad she couldn’t bear to see it.
 So she took the shoes off, and she walked barefoot, and her toes found their way more carefully.